Dhanarajb/mr/README.md

+#### Why do you want work here?
+I want to work here because I love how your company comes up with cool ideas.
+I'm excited about working on interesting projects with a talented team.
+It seems like a great place to learn and contribute my skills.

+#### Tell me about your experience and what you've achieved in your past jobs.
+In my current role, I've played a key role in enhancing the user interface of our main product, drawing inspiration from user-friendly frameworks like Material UI to make it more accessible for application developers.
+Additionally, I've focused on optimizing the compatibility of our components for seamless functionality across various devices, particularly emphasizing mobile responsiveness for improved accessibility on phones and tablets.
+This work is particularly significant within the healthcare domain, where the components I've contributed to can be utilized for medical machines, ensuring a smoother and more effective user experience.

+deadline
+Having accrued two years of experience, I've developed effective strategies for managing tight deadlines and high-pressure situations.
+I prioritize tasks by breaking them into smaller, more manageable components, ensuring a systematic approach to meet deadlines.
+Drawing inspiration from agile methodologies, I adapt quickly to changes and prioritize tasks based on their urgency and impact.
+My proficiency in utilizing project management tools aids in organizing workflows and maintaining transparency within the team.
+Clear and regular communication is integral to my approach, keeping everyone informed about progress and potential challenges.
+Overall, my experience has equipped me with the skills to remain focused, organized, and resilient under pressure, consistently delivering results within specified timeframes.

 #### Can you discuss a challenging project you've worked on and how you overcame obstacles as a front-end developer?
 Simple Answer: "I once had a project with tight deadlines.
 I focused on the most important parts first, collaborated closely with the team, and made sure to communicate any roadblocks.
 We finished on time by working together."